jhanarato/uposatha/README.md

 cal = Calendar()
 ```

-This covers a specific range of dates as we need to know when years have extra months and days as provided.
+This covers a specific range of dates as we need to know when years have extra months and days provided.
 You can see the calender range:

 ```python
 >>> cal.start_date